emyrael/Markt_Pilot_Solution/README.md

-# Mart Pilot Data Engineering Challenge
+# Markt Pilot Data Engineering Challenge

 ## Overview

-This repository contains my solution to the data engineering coding challenge for Mart Pilot.
+This repository contains my solution to the data engineering coding challenge for Markt Pilot.
 The goal of this challenge is to design and implement an ETL pipeline that processes anonymized sample data stored in MongoDB collections, transforming it into a relational structure suitable for analytics.

 ## Files and Directories